zobnin/aiolauncher_scripts/README.md

 * `on_search(string)` is run when each character is entered, `string` - entered string.

-The search script can use two functions to display search results:
+The search script can use four functions to display search results:

 * `search:show_buttons(names, [colors], [top])` - show buttons in the search results, the first parameter is table of button names, second - table of button colors in format `#XXXXXX`, `top` - whether the results need to be shown at the top (false by default);
 * `search:show_lines(lines, [colors], [top])` - show text lines in the search results;